 There was then three days of hands on ‘urban crafting’ where we used the Archilace technique of weaving circles to create huge lightweight 3D letters spelling СЧАСТЬЕ.
 These human sized letters where literally planted on top of a small utility building in the centre of town that had been consumed by a wild grape vine.
 The word was planted both metaphorically and physically.
-The wild plant was twisted and trained into the letters so that over time the word will grow into a lush, green and positive statement.
+The wild plant was twisted, there was an intricate process of cutting the brush surrounding it, trained into the letters so that over time the word will grow into a lush, green and positive statement.

 After 9 days in Vyksa we travelled back to Moscow to give a lecture at the Strelka Institute and talked about the initiative MetaboliCity and ‘designing for life’.